 And now I am scared of things.
 Scared to fulfill dreams.
 Scared to share my opinion.
 Scared that I plummet down another spiral of depression if I fail.

-Mourning my lightheartedness
+Mourning my Lightheartedness

 I miss being happy.
 I miss being lighthearted.
 I miss laughing.
 I miss not assuming everyone has an agenda.
 Maybe I miss the naivety.
 The carelessness.